Edinburgh-Data-Intelligence-Hub/timeseries-classification/timeseries-classification/README.md

 ```

 ### 3. Create dataset split (for Autoencoders and MLP)
-Processes raw data (growth_antibiotic_dataset.csv) and then creates split for experiments
+Processes raw data (growth_antibiotic_dataset.csv) and then creates split for experiments.
+You need to define
 ```bash
 python3 -m src.dataset
 ```